rogerkeays/unchecked/README.md

 # unchecked

-Evade the Java checked exception mafia.
+Evade the checked exception mafia.

-`unchecked` provides wrapper functions to bypass checked exception handling in your functions, and a utility method to rethrow checked exceptions as unchecked exceptions from your procedural code.
+`unchecked` provides wrapper functions to bypass checked exception handling in your java functions, and a utility method to rethrow checked exceptions as unchecked exceptions from your procedural code.

 ## Lambda Examples